DA Toolkit

 CATM — Closed Analogies Version (CATM-CL)

-A variant of the CATM that presents problems in a three-dimensional mode on a card with six possible solutions (one correct, five distractors).
+A variant of the CATM where problems are presented in a 3D mode on a card with six possible solutions (one correct, five distractors).
 The child must sort out interfering distractors while holding the correct answer in working memory.

 Children's Inferential Thinking Modifiability (CITM)